 For Round 2 funding, the Commission adopted application evaluation metrics.
 For Round 2, to ensure equitable nationwide distribution of Program funding, the Commission adopted requirements to ensure that at least two applications with lead health care providers from every state, territory, and the District of Columbia received Program funding across both rounds of the Program if such applications exist.

 To distribute more funding to applicants, the Commission established a \$1 million cap per applicant for each round.
-All eligible Round 2 applicants may qualify for the full commitment amount per application, including those receiving Round 1 funding.
 The final Round 2 funding commitments were announced on January 26, 2022.

 Source of Governing Requirements

 Round 1 Funding: